curateteaching/digitalpedagogy/keywords/gender.md

 *Artifact Permissions: Copyright Lambda Literary *Creator and Affiliation: Merrit Kopas, in Lambda Literary

 Merritt Kopas, multimedia artist and game designer, writes about independent games with trans narratives.
 Kopas argues, “hypertext and digital games are totally trans genres”, and she offers a sampling of games produced by trans women who trouble binary gender constructions.
 The games shared in this article are diverse in subject matter, form, and genre, offering nuanced, first person narratives that interrogating the themes of family, embodiment, love, sex, pleasure and pain.
 Whether incorporated in literature or gender studies courses, these games broaden the canon of women’s fiction, science fiction, games studies, or electronic literature.
-In addition, these texts ask students and teachers engage with texts in a different manner, by immersing themselves in the role of another by making choices that can change the outcome of the narrative.
+In addition, these texts ask students and teachers to engage with texts in a different manner, by immersing themselves in the role of another by making choices that can change the outcome of the narrative.
 The subtle effects, the excitement or poignancy elicited can be profoundly effective for communicating the trans experience, or complicating the heteronormative one.
+KDH: YOU MAY CERTAINLY INCLUDE AN ARTICLE, AND THIS ONE SEEMS IMPORTANT.

 ###"The Shoah Foundation Visual History Archive"
 *Artifact Type: Digital archive